MarsVard/OsmAnd-myAdditions/POI-maps/cycling-walking-nodes/README.md

 How to create the cycling and walking nodes POI maps.

-version 01: Only working for Netherlands and Belgium
+version 01: Only working for the Netherlands and Belgium

 Note: This description is based on a Linux/Unix/BSD type of environment.